 If your business scenario is different from the preceding scenario, join the DataWorks DingTalk group to obtain the appropriate specifications that suit your business scenarios.

-If you use a Serverless resource group, ensure that the resource group can connect to the selected data source.
-For more information, see Network connectivity configuration.
+Make sure the Serverless resource group can connect to the target data source.
+For configuration details, see Network connectivity configuration.

-If you use an exclusive resource group for DataService Studio, select a network connectivity solution based on the network environment of the data source and configure a whitelist.
-For more information, see Obtain IP addresses for a whitelist: Exclusive resource groups for DataService Studio.
+Select a network connectivity solution based on the network environment of the data source and configure a whitelist.
+For details, see Obtain IP addresses for a whitelist: Exclusive resource groups for DataService Studio.

-If you use a public resource group, add the CIDR blocks of the corresponding region to the whitelist of the data source.
-For more information about how to configure the whitelist, see Obtain IP addresses for a whitelist: Public resource groups.
+Add the CIDR blocks of the corresponding region to the whitelist of the data source.
+For details, see Obtain IP addresses for a whitelist: Public resource groups.

 Configure a DataService Studio quota for a Serverless resource group

-If you use a Serverless resource group for DataService Studio, you must configure a quota for DataService Studio on the Serverless resource group before you set the resource group to Exclusive Resource Group for DataService Studio.
+To use a Serverless resource group with DataService Studio, allocate a compute unit (CU) quota for DataService Studio on the resource group before setting it as an Exclusive Resource Group for DataService Studio.

-The network connection fails when you test the connectivity between the data source and the DataService Studio resource group.
+The connectivity test between the data source and the DataService Studio resource group fails.

-You cannot select the target resource group when you configure an exclusive resource group for DataService Studio.
+The Serverless resource group does not appear as an option when configuring an exclusive resource group for DataService Studio.

 Go to the Resource Groups page.